microsoft/workshop-library/azure-databricks/README.md

 ## Milestone 1: Read data in CSV format

-Create an Azure Databricks cluster and go through the notebook to read data.
+[Start here](https://docs.microsoft.com/learn/modules/describe-azure-databricks/5-exercise-work-notebooks?WT.mc_id=academic-56680-alfredodeza) to create an Azure Databricks cluster and go through the notebook to read data.
 This notebook will cover the following:

 - Cover the `SparkSession` class
 - Read a very simple TSV (tab-separated value) file
 - Transform the TSV into a CSV (comma-separated value) file
 - Read the CSV file with an inferred schema and then with a user-defined schema

 ## Milestone 2: Read data in JSON format